白莲花

 White Lotus / Two-Faced Saint

 A 'white lotus' is someone who performs innocence and virtue so relentlessly you'd think they were auditioning for sainthood — while quietly stirring drama, playing the victim, and getting others to do their dirty work.
-Think doe eyes, soft voice, and a talent for making everyone around them look like the villain.
+Emerging around 2020, think doe eyes, soft voice, and a talent for making everyone around them look like the villain.
 It's the Chinese internet's go-to label for a certain kind of calculated sweetness that fools almost everyone except the sharp-eyed observers online.

 Cultural Context